varya/bem-articles-tmp/start-from-project-stub.en.md

 file.

 ### Defining a block in BEMJSON
-First, let's add `head` block to the page.
+First, let's add a `head` block to the page.

     { block: 'head' }